-The CONSULTANT will gather data, review data, and investigate contamination issues within the limits of the Project and identify potentially contaminated sites in accordance with the
+The CONSULTANT will gather data, review data, and investigate contamination issues within the limits of the project and identify potentially contaminated sites in accordance with Part 2, Chapter 20 of the PD&E Manual.

-The CONSULTANT will document data reviewed, findings, risk rating of potential contamination sites, and recommendation for additional assessment actions in the Contamination Screening Evaluation Report (CSER).
+The CONSULTANT will document data reviewed, findings, risk rating of potential contamination sites, and recommendation for additional assessment actions in the Contamination Screening Evaluation Report.

-5.5 CUMULATIVE EFFECTS EVALUATION N/A
+5.5 CUMULATIVE EFFECTS EVALUATION